Rocky Patel Decade Cigar Review

 The final third, in my opinion, can make or break a cigar.
 Much like dessert at the end of a meal, if this stinks it can ruin the entire experience.
 Luckily, this cigar stays true to form.
 The Coffee notes are met with a rich, chocolate undertone as well as an accelerated leather quality.
 The spice has returned, but still as more of a background character.
 I did have to fix the burn once, but that was more personal preference and OCD.
 I was surprised by how smooth this cigar stayed, even as we reached the nubbing stage.

-Overall, this is an amazing smoke and I think one of the best of the Rocky core line offerings.
+Overall, to wrap up the Rocky Patel Decade 10th Anniversary review, this is an amazing smoke and I think one of the best of the Rocky core line offerings.
 It has all the complexity one could ask for along with top-notch construction from the Plasencia factory.
 There is a reason this has become such an iconic line, and I see it remaining popular for years to come.